x-square/data_analytics/24-04-advanced-data-analytics.md

 #### Scenario

 Your team is still in the early stages of their user churn project.
-So far, you’ve completed a project proposal, and used Python to inspect and organize Waze’s user data.
+So far, you've completed a project proposal, and used Python to inspect and organize Waze's user data.
 Now, the data is ready for exploratory data analysis (EDA) and further data visualization.

 #### Course 3 tasks